 The architecture has also its limitations.
-While sealing prevents a malicious OS from reading or arbitrarily modifying persistently stored enclave data, rollback attacks [36], [34], [28], [10] remain a threat.
+While sealing prevents a malicious OS from reading or arbitrarily modifying persistently stored enclave data, rollback attacks [41], [39], [30], [10] remain a threat.
 In a rollback attack a malicious OS replaces the latest sealed data with an older encrypted and authenticated version.
 Enclaves cannot easily detect this replay, because the processor is unable to maintain persistent state across enclave executions that may include platform reboots.
+Another way to violate enclave state integrity is to leverage an SGX feature that allows multiple instances of the same enclave to exist on one platform.
+The OS can create two enclave instances and route update request to one instance and read requests to the other.
+To remote clients that perform attestation, the two instances are indistinguishable.

 Data integrity violation through rollback attacks can have severe implications.
 Consider, for example, a financial application implemented as an enclave.
 The enclave repeatedly processes incoming transaction at high speed and maintains an account balance for each user or a history of all transactions in the system.
-If the adversary manages to revert the enclave to its previous state, the maintained account balance or the transaction histories do not match the executed transactions.
+If the adversary manages to revert the enclave to its previous state, the maintained account balance or the queried transaction history does not match the executed transactions.

 To address rollback attacks, two basic approaches are known.
 The first is to store the persistent state of enclaves in a non-volatile memory element on the same platform.
-The SGX architecture was recently updated to support monotonic counters leveraging the use of non-volatile memory [18].
+The SGX architecture was recently updated to support monotonic counters leveraging the use of non-volatile memory [19].
 However, the security guarantees and the performance limits of this mechanism are not precisely documented.
-Our experiments show that writes of counter values to this memory are slow (counter increment takes 80-250 ms), which limits its use in high-throughput applications.
+Our experiments show that writes of counter values to this memory are slow (80-250 ms), which limits its use in high-throughput applications.
 More importantly, this memory allows only a limited number of write operations.
 We show that this limit is reached within just few days of continuous system use after which the memory becomes unusable.
-Additionally, since the non-volatile memory used to store the counters resides outside the processor package, the mechanism is likely vulnerable to simple bus tapping and flash mirroring attacks [33].
-Similar limitations apply also to rollback protection techniques that leverage Trusted Platform Modules (TPMs) [36], [28], [34].
+Additionally, since the nonvolatile memory used to store the counters resides outside the processor package, the mechanism is likely vulnerable to bus tapping and flash mirroring attacks [38].
+Similar limitations apply also to rollback protection techniques that leverage Trusted Platform Modules (TPMs) [41], [30], [39].

-The second common approach is to maintain integrity information for protected applications in a separate trusted server [22], [38], [23].
+The second common approach is to maintain integrity information for protected applications in a separate trusted server [23], [44], [24].
 The drawback of such solutions is that they require the setup of additional computing infrastructure and the server becomes an obvious target for attacks.
-Server replication using standard Byzantine consensus protocols [7] avoids a single point of failure, but requires high communication overhead and several replicas for each untrusted node.
+Server replication using standard Byzantine consensus protocols [7] avoids a single point of failure, but requires high communication overhead and multiple replicas for each faulty node.

 In this paper we propose a new approach to protect SGX enclaves from rollback attacks.
 The intuition behind our solution is simple.
 A single SGX platform cannot prevent rollback attacks efficiently, but in many practical scenarios the owner or the owners of processors can assign multiple processors to assist each other.
 Our approach realizes rollback protection as a distributed system among multiple enclaves.
-When an enclave seals data, it stores a counter to a set of enclaves running on assisting processors.
-Later, when the enclave reads the sealed data from its local persistent storage, it obtains counter values from assisting enclaves to verify that the sealed data is of the latest version.
+When an enclave updates its state, it stores a counter to a set of enclaves running on assisting processors and saves its state data on persistent storage.
+Later, when the enclave needs to recover its state, it obtains counter values from assisting enclaves to verify that the stored state data is of the latest version.